CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 * Property rights to hardware and software (interface programs, tools, batch processes, macros, licenses, backups) must be regulated.
 * The re-use of the tools, procedures, scripts and other software used by the outsourcing service provider is to be regulated in the event of the termination of the contractual relationship.
-* IT systems, IT applications and workflows should be sufficiently documented to help outsourcing customers reintegrate outsourced processes and activities.
+* IT systems, IT applications, and workflows should be sufficiently documented to help outsourcing customers reintegrate outsourced processes and activities.
 * All necessary information and data must be transferred from the outsourcing service provider to the outsourcing customer.
 * All data stocks of the outsourcing customer at the outsourcing service provider must be securely deleted.
 * All permissions that have been set up as part of the outsourcing project should be reviewed.
-The outsourcing service provider should delete all authorizations set up for the outsourcing customer or third parties.
+The outsourcing service provider should delete all permissions set up for the outsourcing customer or third parties.
 ### 2.3 Measures for increased protection requirements

 The following are proposed measures that go beyond the state of the art level of protection and should be considered in case of increased protection needs.
 The letters in brackets indicate which basic values ​​are given priority protection by the measure (C = confidentiality, I = integrity, A = availability).